NewsPasco County

 The district said they don’t want any misunderstandings and that what students tell school staff won’t be repeated.

-“He could have easily just issued a memo that said these stickers do not indicate any level of confidentiality and should not be taken as such," said Jessica Jecusco-Wright, who heads up the Pasco Democratic Public Education Caucus.
+“He could have easily just issued a memo that said these stickers do not indicate any level of confidentiality and should not be taken as such," said Jessica Jecusco-Wright, with the Pasco Democratic Public Education Caucus.

 Other districts in Florida have also called for the removal of safe stickers, but we found some still up in Pinellas County.